Matthias and Paul

 Although not part of the original twelve apostles, these two men were apostles among the first-century church who faithfully served our Lord, and in doing so, teach us valuable lessons.
 As one chapter in the ministry of Jesus ends and another begins, we see that God's Word continues and that He is active in the flow of that plan.
 Let us begin by looking at the choosing of Matthias and his role in that plan.

 We learn of Matthias after Jesus had ascended back to heaven (Acts 1:12-26).
 About 120 disciples, including the remaining 11 apostles gathered in Jerusalem for fellowship and prayer as they waited for events to happen.
 Peter proposed that another man be chosen to take Judas Iscariot's place among them to maintain their number and ministry (Acts 1).
-He based his statements on prophecy from Psalm 109:8 and Psalm 69:25.
+He based his statements on prophecy from Psalms 109:8 and Psalms 69:25.

 Peter then offers qualifications for selection: followers of Jesus from John's baptism until the ascension.
 Matthias and Joseph (Joseph was also called Justus and Barsabbas) were selected as candidates.
 Scripture does not give us information about them, but based on Peter's stated qualifications and their selection, it is obvious that they had been faithful disciples of Jesus.
 After praying together, the disciples cast lots to discern who the chosen man would be, and the lot fell on Matthias.
 Nothing else is stated in Scripture about Matthias.